Add a security policy that governs how pods can run in your clusters.

+- Dry run indicates the policy is not enforced, but allows you to see the impact of the policy for testing.
 If this option is selected, the policy does not prevent containers from being scheduled on the cluster, but you do receive alerts for policy violations.
 You can later edit this policy to re-enable policy enforcement.

 - You can optionally select Disable native pod security policies to restrict the enforcement of native Kubernetes pod security policies that are implemented on the cluster.